MadeByMike/madebymike/site/writing/understanding-flexbox.md

 ---
-title: "Understanding flexbox"
+title: Understanding flexbox
+slug: understanding-flexbox
-description: "A detailed exploration of how the space and size of items are determined when using flexbox."
+description: A detailed exploration of how the space and size of items are determined when using flexbox.
-date: "2014-09-09"
+date: 2014-09-09
-tags:
+tags: [css, flexbox]
-  - css
-  - flexbox
-extra_css:
+extra_css: ["/css/understanding-flex.css"]
-  - "/assets/understanding-flex.css"
 ---

 Instead of covering all properties of Flexbox this article focuses on understanding how Flexbox calculates the width of items.
 The examples in this article are all in the context of a horizontal layout, but the same logic applies if you use a vertical layout.